 If you’re in a pinch for both time and money, do your best to work within the confines of your health system site.
 Add new content that targets top searched topics relevant to your service offerings.
 If you have a bit more time or money, you could consider a strategy-driven plan, such as a content hub build or microsite approach.
 The key to consider in either scenario, however, is that quality content is king and should be prioritized.

 The takeaway: In whichever approach you take, content is crucial to strong organic performance.
-It’s presence is critical in moving leads from awareness to consideration to action.
-Rely on partners to help guide you towards the content strategy and execution plan that best fits your needs and that will set you up for success.
+Health-focused content is critical in moving consumers from awareness to consideration to action.
+Rely on partners to help guide you towards the content strategy and execution plan that best fits your needs while adhering to hospital website best practices.

 Want More Website Best Practices?